turingschool/facts/faqs.md

 ##Q. What's in all those cubbies?
 Can I put things in those cubbies?
 Can I take things from them?
 Do it, grab a cubby.
 Anywhere you want.
 You can keep all your stuff in it.
 There are also cubbies in Classroom A that you can take stuff from: T-shirts, Headache Medicine, Art Supplies, Lost and Found - they are all labeled.
 Just don't take anything from anyone's personal cubby :)

-##Q. I need caffine?
+##Q. I need caffine.
 Can I make coffee?
 Please do!

 ##Q. How long can I keep my food in the fridge?